juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 For HA cluster, the addresses of NameNodes can be specified together like this: `--bucket=namenode1:port,namenode2:port`.

+By default, data is stored on the subdirectory of `/`.
+You can specify `--bucket` including the path like `--bucket=namenode1:port,namenode2:port/user/juicefs`

 ## Apache Ozone

 Apache Ozone is a scalable, redundant, and distributed object storage for Hadoop.
 It supports S3-compatible interface, so we could set `--storage` to `s3` directly.